optipic-io/optipic-cdn-php/README.md

 // Load config from array ImgUrlConverter::loadConfig(array(
     'site_id' => '0',                // your SITE ID from CDN OptiPic controll panel
-    'domains' => array(),        // list of domains should replace to cdn.optipic.io 'exclusions_url' => array(), // list of URL exclusions - where is URL should not converted ));
+    'domains' => array(),            // list of domains should replace to cdn.optipic.io 'exclusions_url' => array(),     // list of URL exclusions - where is URL should not converted 'whitelist_img_urls' => array(), // whitelist of images URL - what should to be converted (parts or full urls start from '/')
+));
 ```